JetBrains/intellij-sdk-docs/topics/tutorials/action_system/grouping_action.md

 ```

 After compiling and running the code sample above and opening a file in the editor and right-clicking, the Editor context menu will pop up containing a new group of actions in the first position.
-Note the group and actions come from the resource file as all contain the suffix "[en]".
+Note that the group and actions come from the resource file as all contain the suffix "[en]".
 The new group will also have an icon:

 ![Custom Action Group](editor_popup_menu.png)

-## Action Groups with Variable Actions Sets
+## Action Groups with Dynamic Actions Sets

 If a set of actions belonging to a custom group varies depending on the context, the group must extend [`ActionGroup`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionGroup.java).
 The set of actions in the `ActionGroup` is dynamically defined.